-- School opens at 8.40am, classroom doors close at 8.50am promptly, and registers are completed at this time, and closed at 9.30am. - All teaching staff will attempt to register children accurately, as this is a legal requirement. - All absences are investigated by our Attendance Support Workers.
-If no reason is forthcoming from parents/carers regarding an absence, we have a clear protocol which is explained in Section 'Unexplained absence children missing education & safeguarding - Afternoon registration is at 1pm. - Attendance registers are kept electronically. - Arnbrook Primary School complies with and uses the DFE compulsory national attendance codes.
+- School opens at 8.40am, classroom doors close at 9:00am promptly, and registers are completed at this time, and closed at 9.30am.
+This 'soft start', with a 20 minute registration window is designed to ensure adequate social distancing for parents when dropping off pupils due to the COVID-19 pandemic and will be reviewed regularly. - All teaching staff will attempt to register children accurately, as this is a legal requirement. - All absences are investigated by our Attendance Support Worker.
+If no reason is forthcoming from parents/carers regarding an absence, we have a clear protocol which is explained in Section 'Unexplained absence - children missing education & safeguarding - Afternoon registration is at 1pm. - Attendance registers are kept electronically. - Arnbrook Primary School complies with and uses the DFE compulsory national attendance codes.